Instagram Search

 Instagram versus TikTok for search

 TikTok wins for tutorial, review, and how-to queries where the user wants a short video answer.
 Instagram wins for brand and creator discovery, aesthetic exploration, and location-based content where the user is browsing rather than retrieving a specific answer.
-The two platforms address different ends of the discovery spectrum and are more complementary than substitutable from a search optimisation standpoint.
+Both match posts to keywords; the difference is what people arrive expecting to find, and how heavily each platform personalises what it returns.
+They are more complementary than substitutable from a search optimisation standpoint.

 Instagram and AI citations